2024 Benjamin Franklin Transatlantic Fellows (BFTF) program

-The U.S. Embassy in Cyprus is pleased to accept applications for the 2022 Benjamin Franklin Transatlantic Fellows (BFTF) and the 2022 Summer Institute programs for upper secondary school students.
-Please review the program information and eligibility requirements below before proceeding to submit an application.
+The U.S. Embassy in Cyprus is pleased to accept applications for the 2024 Benjamin Franklin Transatlantic Fellows (BFTF) program.
+Please review the program information and eligibility requirements below before proceeding to submit your application.

 During the program, participants will have the opportunity to discuss other topics such as democratic practices, conflict resolution, problem solving, communication skills, critical thinking, tolerance and respect for diversity, youth leadership, team building, disinformation, and the media, exploring how freedom of expression provides rights to and imposes responsibilities on citizens.
 Upon their return, participants are expected to implement service projects in their communities and present an alumni project plan to a youth-serving or youth-centered organization in their home country.

-- obtain consent from their legal guardian(s) to travel to the U.S. and participate in either program, unless they are over the age of 18 at the time of submitting their application;
+- obtain consent from their legal guardian(s) to travel to the U.S. and participate in the program, unless they are over the age of 18 at the time of submitting their application;

 - be highly proficient in English, as demonstrated in a personal interview or the results of a standardized test;